mfenniak/dynamodb_fdw/README.md

 ```

-If you change the code in the `dynamodbfdw` directory, you will need to shutdown Postgres and restart it to reload the updated module.
+If you change the code in the `dynamodbfdw` directory, you will need to disconnect and reconnect to the PostgreSQL server to see the changes.

 ## Thanks